MrInspection/marieteam-web/README.md

 ### 💰 Stripe Integration:

 - I have learned how to set up and create a Stripe checkout Session.
-I have also implemented an API route to received the metadata from the checkout session and update the user's payment status in the database.
+I have also implemented an API route to receive the metadata from the checkout session and update the user's payment status in the database.

-### ✅ Unit Testing:
+### ✅ Writing tests: